SerjiVutinss/PP_War/README.md

+# PP_War

-# PP_War - Procedural Programming Project based on the card game 'War'
+Procedural Programming Project based on the card game 'War'

+Developed using C